fiftyshadesocode/EyeCandy/README.md

 --> Copy the css from the userChrome.css file in this repo and add to the browser by following the procedure given in Step2<br>
    Read through the comments the black colored text enclosed as such /* */ And anything you want to disable just select it and press ctrl+/ to exclude it

+/Note: if you decide to keep the icon changes you will have to download the icons from the icons folder in this repo and paste it in the chrome folder/